hardkeo/cloning-and-updating-a-repository-using-ssh-key-pair/README.md

-# how-to-install
+# Cloning and updating a repository using ssh key pair
-How to install some things I'm using.
+How to clone and/or update private reposytory using ssh key pair authentication.

-## Cloning and updating this repository
+## On CLI:
 ```bash
 # Create a source file
 tee ./git-<git-id>-source <<-EOF